tenpy/tenpy/doc/changelog/latest.rst

 Fixed
 ^^^^^
+- Sign error for the couplings of the :class:`tenpy.models.toric_code.ToricCode`.
 - The form of the eigenvectors returned by :meth:`tenpy.networks.mps.TransferMatrix.eigenvectors` was dependent on the `charge_sector` given in the initialization; we try to avoid this now (if possible).
 - The charge conserved by ``SpinHalfFermionSite(cons_Sz='parity')`` was wired.